XertroV/tm-editor-plus-plus/patch-notes.md

   - Feature: Auto-name item based on file name
   - Feature: Auto-update icon and save: click button and/or automatically after item reload
-  - Add "Advanced" tab: buttons for: open item, save and reload
+  - Add "Advanced" tab: buttons for: open item, save and reload, expose some other useful buttons
   - Various bug fixes with manipulating meshes
   - Enable changing `prefab.Ents` capacity
   - Enable editing podium positions like spectators -- only up to 6 (3 winners, 3 losers) supported by the game.
 (To edit, look for `SPlacementGroup` Params on an entity of podium items, usually the last entry in the entity list with a null model)